 The EZ plan’s features include:

-- Free Chat & Email Support.
-Liberty Online offers free support via online chat and email.
-Chat requests typically produce a response within 30 minutes during extended business hours (8am to 2am Eastern, Monday through Saturday; 9am to 2am Eastern, Sunday), while emailed questions can take up to 24 hours to answer.
-Both chat and email support are appropriate for questions about the Liberty Online platform itself, not for detailed questions about tax matters.
+- Free Chat, Phone & Email Support.
+Liberty Online offers free support by phone, chat, and email.
+Phone support and chat support is available during regular business hours (9am to 5pm Eastern, Monday through Friday).
+Emailed questions can take up to 24 hours to answer, longer on weekends.
+These support venues are appropriate for questions about the Liberty Online platform itself, not for detailed questions about tax matters.
+For that, you’ll need to purchase or upgrade to Pro Tax Support (see below) or walk into a Liberty Tax office.

 - Pro Tax Support for a Fee.
 Liberty Online makes on-staff tax professionals available to provide accurate, detailed answers about your taxes via email.
 This service carries a one-time fee of $4.95 for EZ filers.
 During tax season, queries can take up to 72 hours to produce a response.